This guide shows the configuration and workflow for self-hosting the utag.js files.

-Before you begin, contact your account manager to verify the availability of this feature on your account to ensure availability and appropriate licencing is maintained.
+Before you begin, contact your Account Manager to verify the contracted terms for this feature on your account to ensure availability and appropriate licencing is maintained.

 The article contains the following sections: